Generic Name: fingolimod (fin-GOL-i-mod)

 - Women who may become pregnant should use an effective form of birth control while they take fingolimod and for 2 months after they stop taking fingolimod.
 If you have questions about effective birth control, talk with your doctor.

 - Tell your doctor or dentist that you use fingolimod before you receive any medical or dental care, emergency care, or surgery.

 - Fingolimod may interfere with certain lab tests, including peripheral blood lymphocyte counts.
 Be sure your doctor and lab personnel know you are taking fingolimod.

-- Lab tests, including electrocardiogram (ECG), complete blood cell counts, pulse and blood pressure, lung function, liver function, and eye exams, may be performed while you use fingolimod.
+- Lab tests, including electrocardiograms (ECGs), complete blood cell counts, pulse and blood pressure, lung function, liver function, and eye exams, may will be performed while you use fingolimod.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Fingolimod may cause harm to the fetus.
 Do not become pregnant while you are using it or for 2 months after you stop using it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using fingolimod while you are pregnant.
 It is not known if fingolimod is found in breast milk.
 Do not breast-feed while taking fingolimod.